Georgette-Lumbe/afya_centre/README.md

 1. Typography

     * A combination of [Pangolin](https://fonts.google.com/specimen/Pangolin?query=pangolin) and [Raleway](https://fonts.google.com/?query=raleway) fonts is used throughout the website, with Sans Serif as a back-up font in case of import failure.
+    * A Cursive font has been used for the signature of the Centre
     * For elements that needed to be highlighted, bold, italic, and underlined were used with the aim of emphasising these elements.

 2. Colour scheme